Zenthro/klarbook/README.md

 ## Current Status

 > [!IMPORTANT]
-> This repository is currently empty.
-We are in the process of open sourcing our codebase.
-Our team has been developing Klarbook in stealth mode for the past 12+ months, building a robust and feature-rich accounting platform from the ground up.
+> We are in the process of open-sourcing our codebase.

+For the past 12+ months, we have been developing Klarbook in our spare time with the goal of building a robust, feature-rich accounting platform from the ground up.

 ## What's Coming